On the Existence of the Adversarial Bayes Classifier (Extended Version): The Measurability of

 Recall that in Section~\ref{sec:main}, we defined $A^\e$ as $A^\e=A\oplus \overline{B_\e(\zero)}$.
 Another way to write this relation is

 This form for $A^\e$ is helpful because it allows us to define $A^\e$ for general metric spaces.
-Notably,
+Notably, one can define the adversairal risk in a general metric space as

-holds for general metric spaces when we define $A^\e$ in this way.
-The second line is similar to the expression \eqref{eq:bayes_adv_objective_sup} for the adversarial loss.
-We will use this idea later to prove a generalized version of our theorem for alternative models of perturbations.
+holds for general metric spaces when we define $A^\e$ as in \eqref{eq:A^eps_def_union}.
+On $\Rset^d$, the second line is equivalent to the expression \eqref{eq:bayes_adv_objective_sup}.
+We will use this observation later to prove a generalized version of our theorem for alternative models of perturbations.

-Again, we follow the treatment of \citep{nishiura2010}.
-We start by defining the universal $\sigma$-algebra for a measure space $X$. \begin{definition} Let $X$ be a Borel space and let $\sM(X)$ be the set of all $\sigma$-finite Borel measures on $X$.
+We start by defining the universal $\sigma$-algebra for a measure space $X$. \begin{definition} Let $X$ be a Borel space and let $\sM(X)$ be the set of all finite positive Borel measures on $X$.
 We define the \emph{universal $\sigma$-algebra} to be

-If $A\in \sU(X)$, then we say that $A$ is \emph{universally measurable}. \end{definition} As $\Rset^d$ with the standard topology is separable and all norms on $\Rset^d$ generate the standard topology, Theorem~\ref{th:A^e_univ_meas} immediately follows from Theorem~\ref{th:direct_sum_univ_meas}.
+If $A\in \sU(X)$, then we say that $A$ is \emph{universally measurable}. \footnote{Alternatively, one could compute the intersection in \eqref{eq:universal_sigma_algebra_def} over all $\sigma$-finite measures.
+These two approaches are equivalent because for every $\sigma$-finite measure $\lambda$ and compact set $K$, the restriction $\lambda \mres K$ is a finite measure with $\cL_{\lambda\mres K} (X)\supset \cL_\lambda(X)$.
+See Theorem~1.5 of and Proposition~2.5 \citep{nishiura2010}.} \end{definition}

-In this section we prove the following theorem: \begin{theorem} Let $(X,d)$ be a separable metric space.
-Define $A^\e$ as

-If $A\subset X$ is universally measurable, then $A^\e$ is universally measurable as well. \end{theorem} That the metric on our space $X$ generates the topology on $X$ which in turn generates $\cB(X)$ is implicit in this theorem statement.
+In this section we prove the following theorem: \begin{theorem} \footnote{The original version of this paper stated that in an arbitrary metric space, if $A$ is universally measurable, then $A^\e$ is universally measurable as well, which was an error.} Let $(X,d)$ be complete separable metric space.
+Define $A^\e$ as in \eqref{eq:A^eps_def_union}.
+If $A\subset X$ is Borel measurable, then $A^\e$ is universally measurable. \end{theorem} That the metric on our space $X$ generates the topology on $X$ which in turn generates $\cB(X)$ is implicit in this theorem statement.

-This subtlety is crucial when applying Theorem~\ref{th:direct_sum_univ_meas}.
+This subtlety is crucial when applying Theorem~\ref{th:direct_sum_univ_meas_metric}.
 For norms $\Rset^d$ however, the situation simplifies-- all norms generate the standard topology.
-In contrast, a general seminorm does not generate the standard topology on $\Rset^d$, so Theorem~\ref{th:direct_sum_univ_meas} in this case would not apply to $\Rset^d$ with the usual Borel $\sigma$-algebra.
+In contrast, a general seminorm does not generate the standard topology on $\Rset^d$, so Theorem~\ref{th:direct_sum_univ_meas_metric} in this case would not apply to $\Rset^d$ with the usual Borel $\sigma$-algebra.